Hofls/useful-info/ideas-strategies-concepts/books/pragmatic-programmer.md

+### TLDR
-TLDR - how to become a better programmer
+* Pragmatic programmer - how to become a better programmer

 ### Ideas
 * Be a catalyst for change (show better ways to do things)